U.S. imposes sanctions on Lebanese firm for Hezbollah ties

 The sanctions freeze any assets held by the companies, the Amhaz brothers or three others sanctioned, under U.S. jurisdiction and forbid Americans from dealing with the firms.

-Since the end of Lebanon's 15-year civil war in 1990, Shi'ite Hezbollah has used its political power and military force to pursue its goals, in particular defending the country from neighbouring Israel.
+Since the end of Lebanon's 15-year civil war in 1990, Shi'ite Hezbollah has used its political power and military force to pursue its goals, in particular defending the country from neighboring Israel.